Fish-Population-Analysis-Lab/Modeling-Handbook/README.md

 In the various `.qmd` files

--   Do a find and replace everywhere (cmd + shift + F in RStudio) for the following: "Fish Population Lab", "El hadji Ndiaye", and "PI_EMAIL".
+-   Do a find and replace everywhere (cmd + shift + F in RStudio) for the following: "Fish Population Lab", "El hadji Ndiaye", and "elusan2022@gmail.com".

 -   Red callout boxes titled "Group Edit" hold suggestions for what content to include on that page/section.
     These should be deleted once the edits happen.